DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 This means you will get paid a salary while you train to get [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).
 You'll need QTS to teach in many primary, secondary and special schools in England.

-Some salaried teacher training courses may also come with fees, check with individual provders for more information.
+Some salaried teacher training courses may also come with fees.
+Check with individual providers for more information.

 The main salaried courses include: